 All the more despicable then that he attempted to appropriate her house by trying to convince her children that he had the right to stay there: his claim, his dishonest ‘story’, that ‘it had been their mother’s last wish’ that he should, was merely a singularly distasteful ruse; and a particularly heartless attempt to influence them as he told them this.
 Jac had only just died and had not even had her funeral service… Callous?
 Machiavellian?
 Ruthless?
 There are dozens of words; but the essence of it all was emotional blackmail.
 How else can his dishonest words be described? — or his use of the phrase ‘that it was [their] mother’s last wish that he should take over the tenancy’, to achieve his goal?

-Had Jim Perrin been an honest man — and we have proof of his many grave dishonesties — (in the words of one who has contacted us ‘It seems this leopard has not changed his spots.’) he would have no need to fear ‘character assassination’.
+Had Jim Perrin been an honest man — and we have proof of his many grave dishonesties — (in the words of one who has contacted us ‘It seems this leopard has not changed his spots.’) he would have no need to fear the ‘character assassination’ of which we have been accused.
 See Author Jim Perrin writes more flim-flam.

 Surely this author should be judged not only by his words, but also by what we, and others, believe to be his nefarious deeds… As Maya Angelou wrote: ‘When a man tells you who he is through his actions, believe them.’